Azure Functions Python Cookbook¶

 Why this cookbook exists¶

 Azure Functions documentation is broad, but many teams still need concrete, copy-adapt-run patterns for common workloads.
-This cookbook focuses on that gap by pairing clear recipe narratives with runnable examples.
+This cookbook closes that gap by pairing clear pattern narratives with runnable examples — each of which exercises the toolkit libraries the way a real application would.

 What you get¶